 Let's take another example: a story about retirement

-The downslide of retirement is quite a familiar territory.
+The downside of retirement is quite familiar territory.
 It goes like this: The person retires: They're excited; Then they get bored.

 That retirement sequence was literally three lines.
 And you can get to the point awfully quickly if the story or sequence is known.
 But you don't always have to be so curt.
 You do have a little more leeway than three lines.

 Your opening could be: Retirement is a sickeningly familiar story, isn't it?
 Everyone works like crazy, longs for retirement and then it happens.
 We get bored and disillusioned.
 But what do you do once this disillusionment sets in?